pperaltaisern/kata-tdd-bank-go/README.md

 The result is a clean Account struct that has only high level logic.
 Each of his responsabilities are delegated to smaller objects.

 We do the same for the rest of the Account's methods, the Withdraw is similar to the Deposit.
-The PrintStatement gives the Action class a third responsability, that is printing an array of transactions, and we are creating another interface for it.
+The PrintStatement gives the Account class a third responsability, that is printing an array of transactions, and we are creating another interface for it.

 At the end, all unit tests for Account pass, so we are done with it.
 ```